 - Vitamin B9 (folate): helps the body produce energy.
 It may also protect against stroke and cognitive decline.
 You can find folate in leafy greens, nuts, and beans.

 Vitamin C is a powerful antioxidant that helps safeguard our immune system and prevents cardiovascular disease, prenatal health problems, and much more.
-Vitamin C is also important for guarding skin against sun damage and wrinkling — and is often used to treat hyperpigmentation caused by the sun.
+It is also important for guarding skin against sun damage and wrinkling — and is often used to treat hyperpigmentation caused by the sun.
 Some of the best sources of vitamin C are red and green peppers, oranges, strawberries, broccoli, and pineapple.

 Vitamin D, aka The Sunshine Vitamin, is essential for the body’s absorption of calcium and phosphorus, which are essential for bone health.
 Bone loss is among the most detrimental effects of aging.
 It can result in osteopenia (weak bones) and osteoporosis (bones that are so weak and brittle that they break easily).
 Hormone changes at menopause increase the chances of osteopenia.
 Your body makes vitamin D from cholesterol when you spend time outside in the sun.
 The best food sources are fatty fishes like tuna, mackerel, and salmon.